trento-project/web/README.md

 **Trento** can be installed in various ways, depending on your needs and the requirements of its different components.
 Please refer to the specific [Agent](https://github.com/trento-project/agent) documentation for more information.

-## Installing Trento manually
+## Installing Trento

-For manual instructions on installing Trento, please refer to our [Installation of Trento](https://github.com/trento-project/docs/blob/main/guides/manual-installation.md) guide.
+To install Trento, refer to [Installation of Trento](https://github.com/trento-project/docs/blob/main/guides/manual-installation.md) guide.

-## Installing Trento using Ansible (WIP)
+## Installing Trento using Ansible

-For detailed instructions on installing Trento with Ansible, please refer to our [Trento Ansible](https://github.com/trento-project/ansible) repository.
+To install Trento with Ansible, refer to [Trento Ansible](https://github.com/trento-project/ansible) repository.

 ## Installing Trento on a k8s Cluster

-For detailed instructions on installing Trento on a k8s cluster, please refer to our [helm-charts](https://github.com/trento-project/helm-charts) repository.
+To install Trento on a k8s cluster, refer to [Helm Charts](https://github.com/trento-project/helm-charts) repository.

 ## Installing Trento Web locally for Development

-To install Trento Web locally for development, please refer to our [hack on the Trento Web](./guides/development/hack_on_the_trento.md) guide for detailed instructions.
+To install Trento Web locally for development, refer to [hack on the Trento Web](./guides/development/hack_on_the_trento.md) guide.

 # Support